Centipede: Ultimate legs

-Just as the first pair of legs are modified into forcipules, the back legs are modified into "ultimate legs", the use of which varies between species but do not help with locomotion.
+Just as the first pair of legs are modified into forcipules, the back legs are modified into "ultimate legs", also called anal legs, caudal legs, and terminal legs.
+Their use varies between species, but does not include locomotion.
 The ultimate legs may be elongated and thin, thickened, or pincer-like.
-The ultimate legs are frequently sexually dimorphic, and may play a role in mating rituals.
-Because glandular pores occur more frequently on ultimate legs then on other "walking" legs, they may also serve a sensory role.
-They are also sometimes used in defensive postures, and some species even use them to capture prey, defend themselves against predators, or suspend themselves from objects such as branches, using the legs as pincers.
-Many species have been recorded raising and splaying their ultimate legs and displaying the spines found on the legs as a defensive posture.
+They are frequently sexually dimorphic, and may play a role in mating rituals.
+Because glandular pores occur more frequently on ultimate legs than on the "walking" legs, they may serve a sensory role.
+They are sometimes used in defensive postures, and some species use them to capture prey, defend themselves against predators, or suspend themselves from objects such as branches, using the legs as pincers.
+Several species use their ultimate legs upon encountering another centipede, trying to grab the body of the other centipede.

-Several species have also been observed using their ultimate legs upon encountering another centipede, trying to grab the body of the other centipede with its ultimate legs.
-This position may be held for several minutes, and sometimes up to half an hour.

 Members of the genus Alipes can stridulate their leaf-like ultimate legs to distract or threaten predators.
 Rhysida immarginata togoensis makes a faint creaking sound when it swings its ultimate legs.

-Ultimate legs are also known as anal legs, caudal legs, and terminal legs.

 Distinction from millipedes

-The difference between millipedes and centipedes is a common question from the general public.
+There are many differences between millipedes and centipedes.
 Both groups of myriapods have long, multi-segmented bodies, many legs, a single pair of antennae, and the presence of postantennal organs.
 Centipedes have one pair of legs per segment, while millipedes have two.
 Their heads differ in that millipedes have short, elbowed antennae, a pair of robust mandibles and a single pair of maxillae fused into a lip; centipedes have long, threadlike antennae, a pair of small mandibles, two pairs of maxillae and a pair of large venom claws.